Search our site:

 Let's allow the beautiful combination of Scripture and music help you hide God's Word in our hearts.

-It combines colored graphics that correspond to Scriptures, while also offering a review system of over 700 Bible verses covering 48 different topics.
+Memlok combines colored graphics that correspond to Scriptures, while also offering a review system of over 700 Bible verses covering 48 different topics.
 It leaves the choice of Bible translation, which verses to learn, and the time in which to learn them all up to you.
 Find out more about the benefits of Memlok and how to download their free app.

 Memorizing Scripture is like storing up non-perishable food that we can share with others as the opportunities present themselves.